stark1tty/SedMob/docs/web-ui-guide.md

 | Description | Profile description text           |
 | Actions     | CSV export button for each profile |

 A "Create new log" button at the top opens the new profile form.
+When profiles exist, an "Export All" button appears next to it, downloading a ZIP archive of all profiles as CSV files.

 If no profiles exist, a "No logs yet." message is shown.